"Books can be dangerous. The best ones should be labelled 'This could change your life.'"

 How Children Acquire “Academic” Skills Without Formal Instruction

-In How Children Acquire “Academic” Skills Without Formal Instruction, Peter Gray explores how children can learn reading, writing, and math through self-directed activities, without formal teaching.
+In this short but insightful book, Peter Gray explores how children can learn reading, writing, and math through self-directed activities, without formal teaching.
 He provides real-life examples from unschooling families and democratic schools, where children successfully develop academic skills naturally through play and everyday experiences.

-This is the book that helped us relax into homeschooling and trust the process.
+This book helped us relax into homeschooling and trust the process.

 How Children Learn